grmarag/deFi-bet-market/README.md

-# DeFi-AI-agent
+# DeFi-Bet-Market

 **Decentralized Prediction Market & AI-Enhanced Decision Engine on Ethereum**

-DeFi-AI-agent is an innovative platform that fuses decentralized finance (DeFi) with cutting-edge AI insights to power a trustless prediction market.
-Built on Ethereum, it enables users to bet on binary outcomes while leveraging advanced AI-driven analytics for smarter decision making.
+DeFi-Bet-Market is an innovative platform that fuses decentralized finance (DeFi) with advanced AI analytics to power a trustless prediction market.
+Built on Ethereum, it allows users to bet on binary outcomes while leveraging AI-driven insights to inform smarter decision-making.

 ---